 Here’s an example of a guide from HubSpot.
 The copy on the landing page says that it has been downloaded by over 54,000 marketers and that it has free and invaluable advice from best-selling author David Meerman Scott!
 Enough social proof to make people download the guide anyway!

-Another example of guide on Lithium’s website.
+Another example of a guide on Lithium’s website.
 It clearly states what the user will learn from this guide.
 Also, the copy addresses the prospects directly by using pronouns like “you” and “yours”, hence persuasive.

 So, there you go.
 Nine lead magnet examples that will surely help you learn how to keep your sales funnel full.
 Use these lead magnets in combination.
-This way your funnel will be full of quality leads and you will eventually succeed in making them customers as well as brand evangelists!
+This way your funnel will be full of quality leads and you will eventually succeed in making them the customers as well as brand evangelists!